Raymond Collishaw: Later years and legacy

-He was widely noted - by those who served with him or under him - as a very competent and charismatic leader, in all his various capacities.
+He was widely noted – by those who served with him or under him – as a very competent and charismatic leader, in all his various capacities.
 He emphasized camaraderie amongst his men, socializing, and humour.

-"I deliberately adopted a policy of trying to make everybody happy.
-Some young fellas have a tendency to go to their cabins and mope - and think of the dangers of tomorrow whence they might be wounded or killed.
-So I... [saw] to it that all the officers went to the mess and had a jolly good time there, sing-song and drinking...
-And it worked, too."He was often seen smiling, and had a dutifully cheerful demeanour.
-As Collishaw would attest in his memoirs, this was a strategic priority: "I commanded seven squadrons, six stations, and four groups, and this experience in command impressed upon me one thing above all else.
-The commander, to be successful, must possess all the attributes taught at the staff colleges.
-But above all, he must be able to impart to those under him a spiritual stimulation.
-He must keep to himself his hopes and his fears and must instill in others confidence and an implacable will to victory.
-In such a manner will those under the commander make the greatest efforts and show the greatest possible devotion to duty."
+He was often seen smiling, and had a dutifully cheerful demeanour.
+As Collishaw would attest in his memoirs, this was a strategic priority:

-Given the difficult state of record-keeping and victory standards from the First World War, there have been various historians - and even Collishaw himself, in some ways - that have thought Collishaw's real aerial victory count should be higher.
+Given the difficult state of record-keeping and victory standards from the First World War, there have been various historians – and even Collishaw himself, in some ways – that have thought Collishaw's real aerial victory count should be higher.
 As with some other distinguished First World War flight and squadron leaders, Collishaw was supposedly noted as occasionally helping bolster the confidence of new pilots by attributing victories or successful combat actions to them.

 Royal Canadian Air Cadets 205 Collishaw squadron, named after him, is in his home town of Nanaimo, and 204 Black Maria squadron, named after his aircraft, is located in Kamloops.

 On 2 October 1999, the terminal at Nanaimo Airport was named the Nanaimo-Collishaw Air Terminal in his honour.